julia0607/Wide-Range-Image-Blending/README.md

 ## Training
 We adopt the scenery dataset proposed by [Very Long Natural Scenery Image Prediction by Outpainting](https://github.com/z-x-yang/NS-Outpainting) for conducting our experiments, in which we split the dataset to 5040 training images and 1000 testing images.

-Download the dataset with our split of train and test set from [here](https://drive.google.com/file/d/1TLh2Gg_iLf3BR3EcqJ0BTh17U6yCq2dD/view?usp=sharing) and put them under `data/`.
+Download the dataset with our split of train and test set from [here](https://drive.google.com/file/d/1wi3s9-_4b-UnPbkqjAXjuA4-bVyn1IAw/view?usp=share_link) and put them under `data/`.
 You can unzip the `.zip` file with `jar xvf scenery6000_split.zip`.
 Then run the training code for self-reconstruction stage (first stage):
 ```
 python train_SR.py
 ```
-After finishing the training of self-reconstruction stage, move the latest model weights from `checkpoints/SR_Stage/` to `weights/`, and run the training code for fine-tuning stage (second stage):
+After finishing the training of self-reconstruction stage, move the latest model weights from `checkpoints/SR_Stage/` to `weights/` (or use [our pre-train weights](https://drive.google.com/drive/folders/1CHvW6KHeLXVJSslvahEylDW70nJowWHR?usp=share_link) from self-reconstruction stage), and run the training code for fine-tuning stage (second stage):
 ```
 python train_FT.py --load_pretrain True
 ```